 3. Medical Expenses

 Surprise medical expenses can cripple your finances.
 It’s often very expensive to treat serious injuries.

 You deserve the best treatment.
 If that requires heavy expenses, the person or group who is liable for your injuries should have to pay.

-Future medical costs are factored in as well.
+Future medical costs are factored in as well as compensatory damages.
 You might have on-going problems or need rehabilitation services.